Code of Conduct

 Linux Australia is committed to the ideals expressed in our Values Statement and ask all our members, speakers, volunteers, attendees and guests to adopt these principles.
 We are a diverse community.
 Sometimes this means we need to work harder to ensure we're creating an environment of trust and respect where all who come to participate feel comfortable and included.

 We value your participation and appreciate your help in realising this goal.

 Respect yourself, and respect others.
 Be courteous to those around you.
 If someone indicates they don't wish to be photographed, respect that wish.
 If someone indicates they would like to be left alone, let them be.
 Our event venues and online spaces may be shared with members of the public; please be considerate to all patrons of these locations.

 All presentation material should be suitable for people aged 12 and above.

-Any public presentation or communication which is part of any event, including but not limited to keynotes, presentations, lightning talks, birds-of-a-feather (BoF) sessions/open spaces, addresses, mailing list posts, forums, chat rooms, and other spaces officially associated with the conference, is subject to this code of conduct and thus may not contain:
+Any public presentation which is part of any event, including but not limited to keynotes, presentations, lightning talks, addresses, mailing list posts and forums, is subject to this code of conduct and thus may not contain:

 - exclusionary language;

 If the subject matter of the presentation cannot be presented adequately without including language that could be considered offensive, this should be pointed out in advance, at the beginning of the talk and in the schedule.

 If presenters are unsure whether their material is suitable, they are encouraged to show it to the conference’s speaker liaison or mailing list/forum moderators before their session.

 Presenters and attendees are asked to avoid language which is not appropriate for an all-ages audience as much as possible.